readmeio/rdme/documentation/migration-guide.md

    - There is no prompt to select your ReadMe project version if you omit the `--version` flag.
 It now defaults to `stable` (i.e., your main ReadMe project version).

-   - Previously with `openapi`, the `--id` flag was an ObjectId that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale.
+   - The flag paradigms have been simplified based on community feedback.
+Previously with `openapi`, the `--id` flag was an ObjectId that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale (and workarounds were added after the fact in the form of the `--create` and `--update` flags).
 With `openapi upload`, the `--id` flag has been renamed to `--slug` and is now optional.
 The slug (i.e., the unique identifier for your API definition resource in ReadMe) is inferred from the file path or URL to your API definition.

    Read more in [the `openapi upload` command docs](https://github.com/readmeio/rdme/tree/v10/documentation/commands/openapi.md#rdme-openapi-upload-spec) and in [the ReadMe API migration guide](https://docs.readme.com/main/reference/api-migration-guide).